jordanbradburne/School_District_Analysis/README.md

         *% Passing Math declined from 93.6% to 90.3%.
         *% Passing Reading ddecreased from 96.6% to 93.1%.
         *% Overall Passing decreased from 90.4% to 87.2%.

-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.